MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-agent-dashboard.md

 The Omnichannel Agent Dashboard is a default view when you sign in to the application.
 The dashboard displays the following streams:

 - My work items
 - Open work items
 - Closed work items

  ![Agent dashboard of Omnichannel for Customer Service app](media/oceh-oc-mydashboard.png "Agent dashboard of Omnichannel for Customer Service app")

 ## My work items

-In this stream, you see the conversations (work items) that you are actively working on.
+In the **My work items** section, you can see the conversations (work items) that you are actively working on.
 Select the ellipses and select the **Open** option to open the work item in a session.

 ## Open work items

-In this stream, you see the conversations (work items) in a open state from all queues in which you are added as a member.
+In the **Open work items** section, you can see the conversations (work items) that are in an open state from all queues in which you are added as a member.
 Select the ellipses and select the **Assign to me** option to assign the work item to yourself.
 When you select a work item, you get a notification, and when you accept it, a session starts and customer summary or case page loads.

-The work item that you picked is moved from the **Open work items** stream to the **My work items** stream.
-If you reject the request, then the work item remains in the **Open work items** stream.
+The work item that you pick is moved from the **Open work items** section to the **My work items** section.
+If you reject the request, then the work item remains in the **Open work items** section.

 ## Closed work items

-In the **Closed work items** stream, you see all the conversations that you've closed on the same day.
+In the **Closed work items** section, you can see all the conversations that you've closed on the same day.
 To view a closed work item, select the ellipsis button (**...**) for it, and then select **Open** to view the details.

-When you open a record from the **Closed work items** stream, you can view the attributes of the conversation record.
+When you open a record from the **Closed work items** section, you can view the attributes of the closed conversation record.
 This will not re-open or re-activate the conversation.

 ## Sort work items